Aphatheology/UnitConverter/README.md

 ## Overview
 This is Solo Project from a Javascript course on Scrimba.
-Figma design of a Unit Converter is given which is to be implemented.
+Figma design was provided.

 ### Screenshot
 Screenshot of the given Design - No Value